hrbrmstr/jwatr/README.md

 `jwatr` : Tools to Query and Create Web Archive Files Using the Java Web Archive Toolkit

 The Java Web Archive Toolkit ('JWAT') <https://sbforge.org/display/JWAT/Overview> is a library of Java objects and methods which enables reading, writing and validating web archive files.
-Intial support is provided to read 'gzip' compressed 'WARC' files.
-Future plans include support for reading and writing all formats supported by 'JWAT'.

 WIP!!!
 Reading & writing need some optimization and edge case checking.
 There's also a chance I'll change the name to `warc` but some folks are using that package now and I dinna want to cause pain there yet.